ihasib/Calculator/README.md

 Operations: Basic numerical operations like addition,subtraction, multiplication, division, modulus can be done with this calculator.

-Output: Output of the operation is displayed on another textfiled.
+Output: Output of the operation is displayed on another textfield.